 Over 25 years of safe work experience in the Mining Industry including; exploration, technical, Business Improvement and management roles.
 Tracy has worked in open pit and underground environments to develop and produce economic metals and commodities in the U.S. and internationally.
 Authored and lead training as well as conducted development workshops, also authored many professional papers within the geosciences community.
 Over six years’ experience in leading a broad spectrum of mining and administrative projects for Kennecott and Rio Tinto.
 Ability to provide leadership and analysis to complete sustainable and value adding improvements to any work process.

-Stuart Burgess, Director of Economic Growth
+Stuart Burgess, COO and Director of Economic Growth

 Stuarts’ most recent mining development projects include but are not limited to: Playing a major roll in developing Western Sands Company from a $100,000 startup to a $100,000,000 buyout offer from Shlumberger Ltd.

 Facilitated the closure of $5,000,000 low interest financing with favorable terms while building a full exploration program to produce an NI 43-101 reserves report as V.P. of Exploration for WPCC in Nevada.

 Stuart is a featured keynote speaker on the benefits of mineral development in Nassau at the upcoming Spirit of Entrepreneurial conference and is currently completing two valuations worth $20,000,000